Towards Harnessing the Collaborative Power of Large and Small Models for Domain Tasks: Future Directions

 \textbf{Business Intelligence.} Given the sensitive and proprietary nature of business data, corporations are generally reluctant to expose it to external Machine Learning as a Service (MLaaS) vendors.
 On the other hand, smaller models such as logistic regression and boosting trees, are efficient to analyze and mine various structured data, and are the incumbent in industries for years.
 A promising opportunity here is to build a collaborative AI system which combines the excellent understanding and generation capabilities of LMs and efficient data mining and retrieval capabilities of SMs.
 For example, AsiaInfo recently deployed a large-small collaboration technology for handling wireless network complaints and building multi-turn dialogue assistant.
-Test results show that it not only significantly enhanced user experience but also greatly improved the efficiency of conducting data analysis, formulating solutions, and making decisions \footnote{https://www.53ai.com/news/zhinengkefu/2024121360978.html}.
+Test results show that it not only significantly enhanced user experience but also greatly improved the efficiency of conducting data analysis, formulating solutions, and making decisions\footnote{https://www.53ai.com/news/zhinengkefu/2024121360978.html}.
 A primary concern for corporations considering implementing such systems remains data security, underscoring the need for continued research to mitigate this risk.
+This application naturally aligns with \textit{Context-Augmented Collaboration} (Agentic Workflows)~\cite{pilan2022text, yi2025ecoagent}, where the SM acts as an internal data retriever traversing private domains, sending sanitized or compressed \emph{prompts} to the remote LM to reduce leakage risk while outsourcing reasoning.